NuruNabiyev/WordsPerMinute/Readme.md

 This is an Android app to test and improve your typing speed and accuracy.

 ## Installation
-To run the project in Android studio, add a 'local.properties' file in root with single line - path to Android Sdk such as 'sdk.dir=/Users/nuru/Library/Android/sdk'
+To run the project in Android studio, add a `local.properties` file in root with single line - path to Android Sdk such as `sdk.dir=/Users/nuru/Library/Android/sdk`

 ## Test
 There is a single test AnalyticsTest.kt.
 More info on how to run and what to expect is in code doc